Head-Mounting Transmitter (A3040)

 Wrapping

 [06-MAR-24] The A3040A has no permanent encapsulation, other than epoxy we apply around its connector to secure the connector in place, and epoxy we apply to the radio-frequency components to protect them from electrostsatic discharge.
 Before loading the transmitter on the animal, we fold the circuit as shown in our sketch.
 We wrap the circuit in teflon tape, building up two or three layers, keeping the connector free, and finally adhering the tape to itself.
 We complete the wrapping with one partial layer of transparent tape, such as Scotch Tape or Sellotape.
 The teflon wrap stops debri and water getting to the HMT circuit.
-The transparent tape stops the mouse from being able to scratch off the teflon tape.
+The transparent tape makes it harder for the mouse to scratch off the teflon tape.

 Figure: A3040D2 Wrapped in Teflon and Transparent Tape.
 Coutesy of Henry Martin, ION/UCL.